chloealbright/DevHiveMind/Web/Proxy.md

 In computer networking, a proxy server is a server application that acts as an intermediary between a client requesting a resource and the server providing that resource.

+- **Forward Proxy** serves clients and forwards their requests to external servers.
+- **Reverse Proxy** serves as an intermediary for clients and forwards requests to backend servers.
+- **Proxy** is a general term encompassing both forward and reverse proxy servers.

+The distinction lies in the direction of the proxying: whether it is forwarding client requests to external servers (forward proxy) or forwarding external requests to backend servers (reverse proxy).

 ## 1\.
 Proxies

 Proxies are intermediary servers that stand between clients and other servers.
 They play a critical role in enhancing performance, security, and reliability in various network scenarios.